Vyogami/uni/amity-basic-simulation-lab/open-ended/project2/README.md

 ### Overview

-The program was tested using MATLAB R2020a on a Windows 10 machine.
+The program was tested using MATLAB R2022b on a Linux(Arch) Machine.

 ### Prototype